 For months we tested and analyzed these coolers.
 Though the Coleman isn't the most impressive of the bunch, it has several merits that beg further consideration.
 For basic cooler needs, this one performs great for its price.

 As the cooler with the thinnest walls we tested, the Coleman didn't blow us away with an amazing insulation value.
-Compared to high scoring models like the Yeti Tundra's and Orca's 6.5 days of below 40º, or the Pelican's and RTIC's 6 days, the Coleman's 4.1 days doesn't sound that great.
+Compared to high scoring models with impressive insulation testing values of 6 or 6.5 days of below 40º, the Coleman's 4.1 days doesn't sound that great.
 However, considering we torture tested all of these coolers in our insulation tests and the Coleman still outcompeted nearly half of the included units, and was just hours shy of the 4.5-day average.

 Similarly, the Coleman managed to maintain an ideal beer temperature of 50º or less for 4.8 days.
 Once again, this performance is just short of the 5.1-day average.
 This performance can likely increase by using some helpful insulation tips and tricks, like prechilling the cooler and its contents, using ice packs and a 2:1 ice to food ratio, none of which did we do during testing.
-Though the Coleman may not be as impressive at face value as many of the high-end models, it still performed better than some of the more impressive-looking coolers, such as the Yeti Roadie, Igloo Trailmate Marine, and Igloo BMX.
+Though the Coleman may not be as impressive at face value as many of the high-end models, it still performed better than some of the more impressive-looking coolers.

 Unfortunately, this is where the Coleman falls short.
 The first flaw easily noticeable is the thin, flimsy hinges.
 As the lid overextends, you can hear the screws ripping right out of the plastic.
 The lid lacks the rubber seal of so many competitors, meaning the Coleman is neither airtight nor leakproof.
 The drain plug also lacks a rubber seal, and while we had no issues with our unit during testing, many user complaints suggest that this plastic-on-plastic seal has an eventual expiration date.
 Additionally, the handles attach via short plastic pegs in small plastic holes, which translates into a sketchy connection under a heavy load on handles that already bow alarmingly with this amount of effort.